Commercial Debt Collection

 How to Handle Commercial Debt Collection

 Commercial debt is any debt owed by a commercial venture or business.
-Unlike consumer debt, commercial debt is used to fund business expenses, asset acquisition and improvements.
+Unlike consumer debt, commercial debt funds business expenses, asset acquisition, and improvements.
 It is common for businesses to accumulate a great deal of commercial debt when first starting out.
-Rather than declare bankruptcy, commercial debt counseling, commercial debt consolidation, and commercial debt settlement are alternatives for businesses struggling with debt that is past due.
+Rather than declaring bankruptcy, commercial debt counseling, commercial debt consolidation, and commercial debt settlement are alternatives for businesses struggling with debt that is past due.
 If your business is struggling to repay commercial debt, the attorneys at McCarthy Law can help you restructure your business debts.
-By negotiating with your creditors to eliminate a portion of your debt, we can help you to work out a manageable repayment plan.
+By negotiating with your creditors to eliminate a portion of your debt, we can help you work out a manageable repayment plan.

 How Commercial Debt Collection Agencies Work

 When a business has an outstanding debt and payment is past due, the original creditor will attempt to obtain payment before sending the account to collections.
 Typically, if a business does not pay within 90-120 days, the creditor has three options: assign, sue, or sell the debt to a commercial debt collection agency.
-Assign, meaning the creditor may have an agreement with a third party and that the third party has the right to collect on behalf of the original creditor, or it can mean that they have the right to actually keep and collect payment on the debt versus just collect .
+Assign, meaning the creditor may have an agreement with a third party and that the third party has the right to collect on behalf of the original creditor.
+Alternatively, it can mean they have the right to keep and collect payment on the debt versus just collect.

 Commercial debt collection agencies that buy debts owed by businesses to creditors do so at a fraction of the amount actually owed and then take it upon themselves to track down the business and collect the debt.
 Because debt collection agencies only make money if the debtor actually pays, they are notoriously aggressive.
 The agency will attempt to contact the debtor through phone and mail.
 If the agency does not receive payment after repeated attempts at contacting the debtor, it may file a lawsuit.
 If a commercial debt collector is pursuing your business, the lawyers at McCarthy Law can help you settle the debt for a fraction of the balance allegedly owed.